michaelmusty/.dotfiles/README.markdown

     `find(1)` conditions.
 *   `fnl(1df)` runs a command and saves its output and error into temporary files, printing their paths and line counts.
+*   `fnp(1df)` prints the given files to stdout, each with a plaintext heading with the filename in it.
 *   `gms(1df)` runs a set of `getmailrc` files; does much the same thing as the script `getmails` in the `getmail` suite, but runs the requests in parallel and does up to three silent retries using `try(1df)`.